SHEU pupil wellbeing survey

 presented by their teachers.
 However, the staff may not know where intervention is needed and at what age it is most appropriate.
 Introducing the questionnaire also raises interest in the topics and can begin to generate a health education agenda even before the results are returned.

-The Health Related Behaviour Questionnaire for pupils in KS2 / KS3 / KS4 is available free to schools in Cornwall online and in paper form once every two years.
-The most recent surveys were taken in Spring Term 2017, with the next available being in 2019.
+The Health Related Behaviour Questionnaire for pupils in KS2 / KS3 / KS4 has been made available free to schools in Cornwall in past happening every other year.
+The most recent surveys were completed in the Spring Term of 2019.

-Once the survey has been completed in school, the results are analysed for you and presented in a report, enabling you to compare your results with other similar schools and with the whole of Cornwall too.
+Following the completion of the survey in school, the results are analysed and presented in a report, enabling you to compare your results with other similar schools and with the whole of Cornwall too.
+The data for all participating schools is used to generate summary reports, of which you can see below:

 Why should my school take part?